Skip to main content

 Launch Pad

-Ages 3-5 with a caregiver.
-Take off with a space themed art project.
+Experiment and make art to learn about absorption.
 Katie will join us with songs and a story.
 TR

 Launch Pad